 Tableau Online starts the authentication process and redirects the request to the registered IdP.

-The IdP requests the user’s username and password and, after confirming that the user name submitted is identical to the user name stored in the IdP assertions, authenticates the user.
+The IdP requests the user’s username and password and authenticates the user to the IdP.

 The IdP returns a SAML success response to Tableau Online.

-Tableau Online displays the page the user requested in step 1.
+Tableau Online verifies that the username in the response matches what is stored in Tableau Server and displays the page the user requested in Step 1.